National Library Of Scotland

 Home to over 24 million printed items, around 100,000 manuscripts and more than two million maps, the National Library of Scotland is a treasure trove of information and a must-visit for all visitors to the capital looking to discover more about Scotland’s history and culture.

 The Library is home to one of the world’s largest map collections including landscapes, town plans, and railway maps and the Bartholomew Archive.
-The Map Collection is located at our Causewayside building.
+The Map Collection is located at our Causewayside building in Edinburgh.

 Admission free.
 Disabled access via wheelchair lift.